ppkgtmm/hotel-bookings-etl/README.md

    - process_dims
    - process_facts

-4. Click on any dag name to monitor it while running
+4. Optionally, click on any dag name to monitor it while running

 Fact tables are now populated after ensuring existence of required dimesions and staging area is cleaned up to reduce storage consumption upon successful completion of the pipelines triggered daily